AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/oauth-with-azure-active-directory-for-dynamics-crm.md

    ![](assets/re-authenticating-3.png)

 1. After you click **Submit**, you’ll be prompted to sign-in with Azure Active Directory.
-When the authentication is successful, your Dynamics account will be re-authorized within Bizible.
+When the authentication is successful, your Dynamics account will be re-authorized within Marketo Measure.